 To summarise, if you can find a nine or 10 year old, carrying less than 11 stone at odds of around 18/1, that could be your horse.
 If you like its name.

 For the vast majority of people betting on the Grand National, it is a bit of fun.
 As such, with there being so much uncertainty and unpredictability, we wouldn’t put anyone off backing a horse because they like its name.
 Or its trainer’s name.
 Or its colours.
 Or its owners name.

 Betting a fortune on 13 year old at 100/1 might not be wise, even if it is called Jack’s Revenge and shares a name with your son, who was born on the day of the race.
 But a few quid each way?
 Why not?

-Someone who may or may not work here at RacingBettingOffers actually has a pretty good National record on this basis.
-One For Arthur in 2017 because friends had children called Arthur.
-Papillon in 2000 because they’d just read the book of the same name.
-Bobbyjo in 2009 because they have friends called Bobby and Jo.
-Party Politics in 1992 because a general election was imminent.
-Seagram in 1991 because they sponsored the race.
+Someone who may or may not work here actually has a pretty good National record on this basis: One For Arthur in 2017 because friends had children called Arthur; Papillon in 2000 because they’d just read the book of the same name; Bobbyjo in 2009 because they have friends called Bobby and Jo; Party Politics in 1992 because a general election was imminent; and Seagram in 1991 because they sponsored the race.

-There are loads and loads of betting tips sites out there so whatever tips you choose to follow, never pay for them.
+There are loads and loads of betting tips sites out there for this race too, so you could always consult them, but never pay for them.
 Moreover, if anyone claims to have a red hot tip for the National or a banker, take it with a pinch of salt.
 Or two.

 Grand National Facts

 - Rich – this is the richest jumps race in Europe, with more than £500,000 to the winner